 - Superman II: General Zod sinks into a lake, then levitates himself to the surface and walks across it.
 Seeing this, a fisherman nearby looks at a cup of something he's drinking and throws it away.

-- Moonraker: James Bond drives an amphibious gondola-car up on the streets of Venice, Italy.
+- Moonraker: Bond drives an amphibious gondola up on the canals and ground streets of Venice.
 A man sees this and looks disbelievingly at the wine he's drinking.
 A different take on this trope happens slightly earlier, when an elderly chain-smoker throws away his cigarette after seeing a coffin floating in front of him (knocked off a hearse boat during a chase scene).

 - The Giant Gila Monster: after some guy sees the giant lizard cross the road.
 Apparently, drinking and driving simultaneously isn't a good idea.

 - Toyed with in Dogma.
 The characters, including Jay and Silent Bob, get teleported by an angel from the middle of the woods to a fancy restaurant.
 Jay looks at the joint he had been smoking and says, "Damn, I think this shit just kicked in!" and continues puffing away.